 Skidaway Island State Park Campground

 To label the campsites at Skidaway Island State Park as merely generous would be doing them a great disservice.
 Deep, wide, and set back from the road front are just a few of the things that make these sites a pleasure.
-On top of that, the sites are beautifully maintained (I think the host must have come through and blown the leaves away), the showers are hot, and a dedicated laundry and dishwashing room are close by.
-You might think to set up camp and stay a while, but don't get too comfortable --- There is a lot to do!
+On top of that, the campsites are beautifully maintained (I think the host must have come through and blown the leaves away), the showers are hot, and a dedicated laundry and dishwashing room are close by.
+You might think to set up camp here at Skidaway Island State Park and stay a while, but don't get too comfortable --- there is a lot to do!

 - Reservations: $42-49/night